dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

                                                           For example, if the data in the store are records of songs, you may set it to "songs", so the filter bar will display "10 of 100 songs" instead of "10 of 100 items" when there's some filter applied. closeFilterbarButton           Boolean   false            Whether to hide the close-filterbar button. ruleCount                      Number    3                The maximum rule count of a filter.
 Defult to 3.
-If set to 0, infinite rules are supported. ruleCountToConfirmClearFilter  Number    2                If the filter rule count is larger than or equal to this value, then a confirm dialog will show when clearing filter.
+If set to 0 or Infinity, infinite rules are supported. ruleCountToConfirmClearFilter  Number    2                If the filter rule count is larger than or equal to this value, then a confirm dialog will show when clearing filter.
 If set to less than 1 or null, then always show the confirm dialog.
 If set to Infinity, then never show the confirm dialog.
 Default to 2. disabledConditions             Object    undefined        Disable some condition for some type or "anycolumn", so the user will not see them in the condition Select box. isServerSide                   Boolean   false            If this is true, the actual filtering work will be taken over by the server.
                                                           This is used to switch between client-side filter and server-side filter.